franzis17/simple_dice_game/README.md

 # Why make this game?
 1. To revise my fundamentals of HTML, CSS, and JavaScript, adhering to principles of modularity, and reusability.
-2. Dice is a fun game of chance no?
+2. Dice is a fun game of chance